-Some things seem to be matters of common sense, but obviously, not to everyone.
+Some matters should be common sense; but obviously, they aren’t to everyone.
 Some people have to have warnings written out clearly for them.
 And even then, there’s no guarantee that they will heed the warnings.
 They may not believe they apply to them.
-I’m talking particularly about marriage here —reasons to NOT marry, even though you want to.
-But when don’t marry warnings start showing up, you need to pay attention.
+I’m talking particularly about marriage here —reasons to NOT marry.
+But when “don’t marry” warnings appear, you need to pay attention.
 You will seriously regret it if you don’t!

 We just received an email where the person has been married for 3 weeks.
 This person is asking if it’s okay to get a divorce.
 THREE WEEKS!!!
 Were there NO red flags waving beforehand to warn this person that the one they were marrying wasn’t as committed they were?
 What about their commitment to God?
 Were there warning signs that this person wouldn’t see the vows to be sacred?

-It’s nothing for us to receive emails and comments posted on the web site where people are married 6 months, or a year or so, and they’re already separated.
-They’re already heading for the divorce courts.
-Sadly, that’s quite common.
-It’s highly unlikely that the wedding bills are even paid off and yet they’re on their way to close the door on the marriage already!
+It’s common for us to receive emails and comments, posted on the web site, where people are married 6 months, or a year or so, and they’re already separated.
+And most likely, they’re already heading for the divorce courts.
+It’s highly unlikely that the wedding bills are even paid off; and yet they’re on their way to close the door on the marriage already!

 What’s going on in today’s world?
-And why is it so often that it’s “Christians” that are at the head of the line on this one?
+And why is it that, “Christians” are often at the head of the line on this one?
 My heart is breaking over this.
 I can only imagine what God is thinking.
 He must be grieving when He watches His “children” treat the sanctity of marriage and their vows in this way.

 I wanted to title this blog, “Don’t Marry If You Intend to Keep Dating Different People!”
 I know that sounds obvious, but sadly, it’s not.
 We hear quite often from spouses who discover that their spouse never stopped dating other people.
 Or they marry and they start dating their ex or a “friend” soon afterward.
 The excuse they give is “we never meant for it to happen” as if that makes it okay.